teejee2008/conky-manager/README.md

 Right now, the only installation method is to download and compile this source package, but it's only a few simple commands.

 Please see document [HOWTOBUILD.md](./HOWTOBUILD.md)

+(macOS note: To build this newer version for macOS you can use the git software if it is installed.
+Please see the 2 instructions in the following HOWTOBUILD.md document on how to [clone this repository](./HOWTOBUILD.md#clone-this-repository) -Alternately, you can use the magic green button to download the zip file, and then you extract it.
+Be sure to open Terminal into the source file directory.
+Then to do the actual software build and installation, follow the instructions provided here: [https://github.com/npyl/conky-manager](https://github.com/npyl/conky-manager#conky-manager) )